LLM-wrapper: Black-Box Semantic-Aware Adaptation of Vision-Language Models for Referring Expression Comprehension: : black-box semantic-aware adaptation of VLMs.

-\begin{quote} You are a helpful AI assistant, capable of understanding spatial information.
-In an image, there are 7 boxes: \\ \text{*} In box 0: `flower' with xyxy coordinates `[400.2, 180.6, 600.1, 220.1]' with score 0.92, \\ \text{*} In box 1: `plate' with xyxy coordinates `[5.6, 212.3, 502.1, 587.0]' with score 0.88, \\ \text{*} In box 2: `bowl' with xyxy coordinates `[1182.6, 211.2, 1582.1, 452.3]' with score 0.86, \\ \text{* [...]} \\ Which box is best matching `The plate with flower details next to the bowl.' ? \\ Answer with just the index of the best box.
-No explanation. \\ Answer: \end{quote} \medbreak \textbf{Fine-tuning the LLM.} To reach the best results, we fine-tune the LLM using the task of next-token prediction with cross-entropy loss.
-We limit the training to prompt completion, using the prompt described above.
-The expected answer is the index of the best box proposal---the best corresponding to the closest to the known ground-truth box.
-We build a training dataset using REC training data, composed of \texttt{(image, query)} pairs and ground truth boxes.
-The detection outputs (boxes, labels, scores), used to forge the training prompts, are inferred using a VLM.
-The fine-tuning helps to adapt the LLM to the task and, as we observe, helps to improve its reasoning capabilities based on the coordinates of objects.
+While a zero-shot LLM can already reason on the new task to some extent, we find that fine-tuning the LLM significantly improves performances on the task.
+Therefore, we fine-tune the LLM for prompt completion with a cross-entropy loss, using the prompt described above.
+Specifically, the expected answer for the LLM is the index of the best box proposal, corresponding to the closest match to the known ground truth box.
+To build the training dataset, we use the REC training data, which consists of \texttt{(image, query)} pairs and ground truth boxes.
+The detection outputs (boxes, labels, scores), used to create the training prompts, are inferred using the VLM being adapted.
+We only keep the samples where at least one of the VLM box proposals has an Intersection over Union (IoU) with the ground truth box higher than 0.5, ensuring no noisy samples.
+To make \ours{} robust to any shortcut learning based on the box order, we randomly permute the order of the box proposals in the prompt during training.

+We leverage the extensive literature on LLM fine-tuning to specialize the LLM of \ours{}.
+Specifically, we use LoRA~\citep{lora}, which introduces additive updates to the model's activations, parameterized by low-rank modules.
+Doing so reduces the number of new parameters to learn while preserving the LLM's general knowledge.
+We also use flash attention~\citep{dao2022flashattention} and 4-bit quantization~\citep{dettmers2024qlora}, making \ours{} trainable on a single 40GB-A100 GPU in less than 7 hours.
+This approach makes the training efficient in terms of compute and very simple to implement in practice.
+Overall, we find that \ours{} is not very sensitive to the choice of the few hyper-parameters introduced (see~\autoref{sec:ablations}).